SumayaAzadJerin/Movie-Recommendation-System-/README.md

 *This figure shows how the engine sort similar movies*

-we use scikitlearn for testing,training and plotting our dataset,we used these column from dataset fro train,test, and plot
+we use scikitlearn for testing,training and plotting our dataset,we used these column from dataset fro train,test,and plot

 ![moviedata](https://user-images.githubusercontent.com/82071078/123382078-19515900-d5c4-11eb-9832-d70488d225c7.PNG)